LearnersGuild/learnathon/README.md

 Once you've reviewed, get back together with your team and start over with a new "Share and sync up".

-## Final Attempt
+## Technical Quiz

-After co-learning with your team, you are now ready to test your new skills and knowledge by taking a fresh attempt at the challenge.
+After co-learning with your team, you are now ready to test your new skills and knowledge by taking a technical quiz.

-Like the first stage, the **Final Attempt** is a solo session (i.e. you work on your own).
-There are four steps:
+The **Technical Quiz** is a solo session (i.e. you work on your own).

-1. Restart the challenge: delete your code and start over from the first objective (you should copy over the HTML/CSS/JS starter code from the challenge)
-1. Complete as much as you can using your newfound skills
-1. Submit your challenge attempt using the [submission form](#submission-form)
-1. Reflect on your learning using the [feedback log](#feedback-log)

-This stage is the real deal!
-How much have you learned with your team?
-How much more skilled are you after a day of collective learning?

-It is meant to give you a sense of how much you've learned over the course of the Enrollment Game.
-Is the challenge easier than when you first attempted it?
-Are you able to get through more objectives more quickly?

-After working on the challenge, [submit your attempt](#submission-form).
+It is meant to ensure that you have the requisite skills and knowledge to join and contribute to the learning collective.
+In this way, it is similar to a technical evaluation stage in any web development job interview.

 ## Retrospective